-The BX5 has established itself as a reliable and affordable compact two-way monitor, maintaining its popularity through a number of updated and restyled versions.
+M-Audio's BX5 has long since established itself as an affordable, reliable and small-format two-way studio monitor, and its popularity has been sustained over a number of updates, upgrades and redesigns.

-Once again it uses a rear ported design to improve bass extension, and further rear panel elements include Volume control, XLR and TRS jack inputs and three Acoustic Space bass settings (Flat, -2dB and -4dB) to help compensate for the monitor position in the room.
-Much like the recent BX5 Carbon, you can connect both XLR and jack inputs simultaneously.
+We also see a rear-ported design to enhance low-end projection,with rear panel elements including Volume control, XLR and TRS jack inputs and a trio of Acoustic Space bass settings (Flat, -2dB and -4dB) to compensate for the monitor position.
+Just as you can with the recent BX5 Carbon, both XLR and jack inputs can be connected simultaneously.

-The BX5 D3 includes an array of protection circuits (current limiting, over temperature and transient protection).
-Even so, it remains surprisingly loud for its size, just like its predecessors.
-A/B-ing the BX5 D3 with some considerably more expensive monitors shows them to be pretty revealing, and after an hour or so reacquainting ourself with their sound, we feel we could easily deliver good, reliable mixes on them.
+A/B-ing the BX5 D3 with pricier monitors proves them to be pretty revealing, and after a short while being reacquainted with their sound, we feel we could easily deliver good, reliable mixes on them.

 MusicRadar verdict: The D3s are a triumph for the BX5 line.
 If you are looking for compact, affordable monitors, these are one of the best budget designs on the market.